 Schools help shape us and define our early formative years.
-Given that schools play such a vital role in a student’s life, it is important that we select schools with programs that will be the most valuable for our children.
-With the increase in charter schools over the past decade, and the intense scrutiny that charters have endured recently nationwide, some are asking: what do charter schools have to offer?
+Given the significant role schools play in a student’s life, the choice of school, and in particular its programs, becomes critical.
+With the rise of charter schools over the past decade, and the intense scrutiny they have faced recently nationwide, it’s important to understand – what exactly do charter schools offer?

-According to MAPSA, Michigan’s charter school association, charter schools are free, independently-operated public schools that have the flexibility and autonomy to meet their students’ needs.
-They provide quality learning opportunities to all regardless of race, zip code, educational needs or income level.
+According to MAPSA, Michigan’s charter school association, charter schools are free, independently-operated public schools that hold the flexibility to tailor their approach to their students’ needs.
+They provide quality learning opportunities to all students, irrespective of race, zip code, educational needs or income level.

-The key difference between charters and traditional public schools is how they are managed.
-They function under a contract or “charter” that governs the school’s operation.
-Charter schools have a mandate to form an agreement or an extended plan around learning ideas that can lead to providing all students with an excellent education that they can build upon at each stage of their lives.
-These schools are responsible and accountable for academic results and for upholding the promises made in their charters.
-They are required to demonstrate academic achievement, responsible financial management and organizational stability.
+Charter schools differ from traditional public schools primarily in their management style.
+Governed by a contract or “charter,” they have the mandate to develop and implement unique learning ideas that can provide an excellent education to students at each stage of their lives.
+These schools are held accountable for academic results and are required to demonstrate academic achievement, responsible financial management, and organizational stability.

-Another key difference between charters and standard public schools is the ability to explore innovative learning practices, which is what makes charter schools an attractive option to some parents seeking an alternative educational fit for their children.
-Because of this, many charter schools operate with an emphasis on college preparation, STEM courses (Science, Technology, Engineering and Mathematics), core knowledge and virtual/online learning while incorporating basic skills such as building positive character traits and workplace skills.
-Families appreciate the direct link to accountability of stated goals and the unique and often innovative programs that charters provide.
-Parents and caregivers are now able to seek out schools that align with their personal values and their child’s learning style and interests.
+Another critical differentiator for charters is their ability to explore innovative learning practices, making them an attractive option for parents seeking an alternative educational fit for their children.
+Many charter schools emphasize college preparation, STEM courses (Science, Technology, Engineering, and Mathematics), core knowledge, and virtual/online learning while incorporating basic skills such as building positive character traits and workplace skills.
+The direct accountability for stated goals and the unique programs offered by charters provide a sense of assurance to parents and caregivers.

 At Cornerstone, we recognize the privilege of being a charter school and appreciate the opportunity to incorporate character and career pathways into our academics.
 Our goal is to equip students with the tools to lead a fulfilling life long after they leave our halls.
 We are thankful for the chance to do that every day.